 Common Dental Problems

-Most Common Dental Problems
+11 of the Most Common Dental Problems

 Teeth lose surface area over time through erosion, but a number of bad habits such as nail biting or teeth grinding can help speed up the process of deteriorating tooth structure.
 By age 12, nearly 1/5 of people have already eroded their teeth enough that at least 1 surface has the dentin layer exposed.
 Good oral hygiene and preventative dental care are your best defenses against the attrition and erosion of your teeth.